alicolville/Weight-Tracker/readme.txt

 * Improvement: New hook "wlt-hook-license-expired" is fired when a license expires.
 * Improvement: Removed setting "Advanced data tables?".
 This has been moved onto the shortcode themselves.
 See [wlt] argument "disable-advanced-tables".
 Read more: https://weight.yeken.uk/shortcodes/
 * Improvement: Removed setting "Display in tabs?".
 This has been moved onto the shortcode themselves.
 See [wlt] argument "disable-tabs".
 Read more: https://weight.yeken.uk/shortcodes/
+* Improvement: Merged and tidied up "User Experience" and "General" setting tabs.
+* Improvement: Updated Chart.js to 2.7.0.
+Read more: https://github.com/chartjs/Chart.js/releases/tag/v2.7.0
 * Bug fix: Ensured the string "photo" can be translated on [wlt] shortcode.
+* Bug fix: Fixed issue where the width of chart lines was being effected by the chart "width" attribute.
+* Removed "width" argument from [wlt-chart].
+The attribute wasn't used.
 * Notifications from YeKen are on by default and disabled when

 = 5.2.7 =